ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading-snippets.md

 end.
 ```

-## Assign ID to each student name from a text file
+## Assigns ID to each student name from a text file

+This program assigns ID to each student name from a text file and sort by student ID.

+This snippet features;

+- `TFIleStream` and `TStreamREader` for reading lines from a text file,
+- use of four threads to complete the task,
+- use of rounding up division to split workload between threads, and
+- use of `TRTLCriticalSection` to create a critical section ensuring only one thread can write into the output list.

 `common.pas`